Kate Campbell, PhD, LMFT

 Tip 5: Listen openly

 Good communication is a two-way process.
 It involves sharing your thoughts and opinions in a meaningful way, but it also means listening openly as well.
 When we enter a conversation only interested in getting our point across, we are missing opportunities for understanding and connection.
 When we really listen, rather than just focusing on what we are going to say next, we allow ourselves to be in the moment and keeps us flexible.
 Perhaps our intention may change as we listen to the other, and that’s perfectly okay!
 I can’t emphasize enough that this is a two-way process.

 Communicating with intention is a way to respect yourself and your relationship, but it doesn’t automatically mean that the other person will agree with your perspective.
-Being detached from outcome means being confident that you entered the conversation in a way that was honoring, regardless of the other person’s position.
-Not being invested in outcome allows you to stay connected to your intention and also allows you to be flexible and open to suggestion.
-It’s not about being right, its about creating connection.
+Being detached from the outcome means being confident that you entered the conversation in a way that was honoring, regardless of the other person’s position.
+Not being invested in the outcome allows you to stay connected to your intention and also allows you to be flexible and open to suggestions.
+It’s not about being right, it's about creating connection.

 More likely than not, if you are able to practice these tips you will be able to connect with the people around you in a more meaningful way.
 In the words of Dan Oswald, “Communication must be HOT.
 That’s Honest, Open and Two-way ”, try it out, the results may astound you.

-For communication support in individual therapy or couples therapy, call Dr. Kate Campbell at 954-391-5305 ext.
-1. Dr. Kate provides pre-marital counseling, marriage therapy, and couples counseling in Fort Lauderdale, Florida.
+For communication support in individual therapy or couples therapy, call Dr. Kate Campbell at 954-391-5305.
+Dr. Kate provides pre-marital counseling, marriage therapy, and couples counseling in Fort Lauderdale, Florida.